emirdemirel/Audio2LyricsAlignment_MIREX2019/README.md

    ```
    make
    ```
-   If you have multiple cores in your machine and want to speed things up, you can do so by running
+   (OPTIONAL) If you have multiple cores in your machine and want to speed things up, you can do so by running
    ```
    make -j 4`
    ```